airblade/quo_vadis/README.md

 # Quo Vadis

-Multifactor authentication for your Rails app (Rails 7 and Rails 6).
+Multifactor authentication for your Rails app (backwards-compatible to Rails 6).

 Designed in accordance with the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) and relevant [OWASP Cheatsheets](https://cheatsheetseries.owasp.org).